CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 mkdir -p "$HQ_SERVER_DIR"
 ```

-Here, the server is placed in the background (`&`) so that we can continue.
+Now, we start the server in the background and wait for it to start.
+The server keeps running until we stop it; therefore, we place it in the background so it does not block the execution of the rest of the script.

 ```bash
 # Start the server in the background